View north over Pineview Reservoir from the John Wick trail. Review by Bruce on August 20, 2024.

 Where the trails cross roads, there is rockwork that makes the trail entry obvious.

-The soil here is a type of clay is miserable when wet.
+Much of the soil here is a type of clay that's miserable when wet.
 In spring, trail surfaces often crack deeply and erode easily.
 I don't recommend riding here in early spring or after heavy rains!

 The entry to upper Shane's World from paved road in the subdivision.